rogerdcarvalho/webxr-aframe-immersive-football-sample/README.md

 You may wonder whether it makes any sense for your content to be presented in an immersive VR experience.
 When thinking about VR, a lot of people instantly think of games.
 But there are a lot more experiences that could benefit from full immersion.
 Think for instance about sports, movies and music.
 Sure, you can view a match, movie or concert on your TV or smartphone.
 But as an immersive VR experience, people could actually view this content on a screen the size of an IMAX cinema, and you'd still have additional screen real estate that could enrich the experience even further.

 Let's take a sports match.
 Imagine not only viewing the match on a massive screen, but when looking to the left having a panel that shows live up-to-date and in-depth statistics and player information while you watch.
-When looking to the right you could have something like a live twitter feed that shows you what other fans are thinking of the game as it happens.
+When looking to the right you could have something like a live twitter feed that shows you what other fans are saying about the game as it happens.
 Sure, you can do this on a traditional '2D' website, but this is not a great experience, as this would be at the expense of the size of the video, which people would love to see on a big screen.
 This repository is a sample project that shows the potential of WebXR for non-gaming experiences.

 ## What this repository does